Lind-Project/lind_project/README.md

 If you decide to instead build Lind on your host system, the following dependencies are required:

-* python 2
-* virtualenv2 and virtualenvwrapper
-        - install using `pip2 install --user virtualenv`
 * gcc
 * clang
+* python2
+* python2-virtualenv
+        - You can install using `pip2 install --user virtualenv` or through your distribution's package manager.

 The following dependencies can be compiled from the source distributions found in `docker/pkgs.tar.xz`